 “My inspiration this season lives in a fairy-tale dream.
 Our bride spends time in a shimmering lunar garden filled with celestial wonder.
-She dances through branches with fluorescent blossoms.
+They dance through branches with fluorescent blossoms.
 Ships sail in the clouds among the moon and the stars.
-Tiny woodland creatures and beautiful gold and silver twigs dance around her wrists and fingers.
-Sunrise brings with it gorgeous soft color and the dream leaves a trace of wonder she tucks in her memory.” —Ines Di Santo
+Tiny woodland creatures and beautiful gold and silver twigs dance around their wrists and fingers.
+Sunrise brings with it gorgeous soft color and the dream leaves a trace of wonder they tuck in their memory.” —Ines Di Santo

 Above: Pearl Italian Mikado scuba corset bodice gown with dimensionally pleated trumpet skirt.

 "The 2020 collection offers the best of Nicole, where an elegant, refined, and romantic style is expressed in every detail.
 This is the essence of Italian design in fashion bridal.
 What should the dream wedding dress look like?
 The group’s designer answers this question through every proposal of her creativity, perfectly drawing and patterning the beauty that fits every bride.
 Inspired by lightness and romance, this collection offers five interpretations of the dream dress: Soft Waves, Romantic Shades, See-Through, Essential, and Classical Softness."

 "The Nicole Couture 2020 collection develops these themes, offering a dream dress that is rare and trendy.
 Romanticism is interpreted in a contemporary and feminine key, visible even in the most classical volume of the ball gown through the use of precious lace and embroidery that is now three-dimensional, multicolored, and absolutely exclusive.
 Necklines are enriched with new alternatives, and the sleeve returns to its rightful role.
 Innovative models are proposed alongside the traditional shapes.
 With extreme refinement, the bride’s side profile is exalted in a cross between the mermaid and the A-line."